said-alrove/platziFood-tailwind/README.md

 ```

 ## **Responsive Design, Mobile First and Utility First**
-Tailwind has three concepts in its banner, **Responsiv  e Design**, **Mobile First** and **Utility First**, therefore stuff like breakpoints are available with a certain facility in order to give to developers a better experience while coding.
+Tailwind has three concepts in its banner, **Responsive Design**, **Mobile First** and **Utility First**, therefore stuff like breakpoints are available with a certain facility in order to give to developers a better experience while coding.
 Some breakpoints available as default on Tailwind are:

 | Breakpoint  | Viewport Width |
 | ----------- | -------------- |